-generated after 2-minute QEEG Measurement
+Figure 6.
+The cognitive reports automatically generated after 2-minute QEEG Measurement

-With the advancement of technologies, dyslexia detection starts at the age of 4 with 2-minute resting-state QEEG data with a mobile app.
+With the advancement of technologies, dyslexia detection starts at the age of 7 with 2-minute resting-state QEEG data with a mobile app.
 It does not take much amount of time and money for the family to get this assessment.
 This measurement is standardized and an objective assessment.
-The child sits quietly for 2 minutes in a chair, the EEG headset is placed in 2 minutes, and the resting state EEG measurement was accomplished in 2 minutes, the results

-(whether he has dyslexia or not) are immediately ready and can be seen on the screen.
+The child sits quietly for 2 minutes in a chair, the EEG headset is placed in 2 minutes, and the resting state EEG measurement was accomplished in 2 minutes, the results (whether he has dyslexia or not) are immediately ready and can be seen on the screen.
 If there would be a possibility of dyslexia, remedial actions can be taken as soon as possible.
-The families found the mobile app a feasible and acceptable solution for dyslexia detection.
-If children with dyslexia will continue their dyslexia training with a neurofeedback mobile app at home, the diagnosis of dyslexia becomes very economic for the families.
-If it is a first-time measurement, they can get an assessment with an app at school which will cost less than buying the EEG equipment and the software subscription.
-In this way, the first-time assessments become very economic for the families too.
-The awareness of dyslexia and the possible training methods are not high in society.
-There are people who do not trust technological solutions and want to continue with traditional training methods for their children with dyslexia.
-Although technology is ready to diagnose dyslexia with a high accuracy rate and improve the symptoms of dyslexia with mobile health solutions, families still think the economic impact of the whole solution is high to use at home.
+The families found the mobile app a feasible and acceptable solution for dyslexia detection (Research Questions 2 &3, H1).
+If it is a first-time measurement, they can get an assessment with this app at school which will cost less than buying the EEG headset.
+In this way, the first-time assessment becomes very economic for the families too.

+Although technology is ready to diagnose dyslexia with a high accuracy rate and improve the symptoms of dyslexia with mobile health solutions, families still think the economic impact of the whole solution is high to use at home (Research Question 4, H0).
 Learning disabilities in generations impact the SES of families.
-The families who participated in our survey have middle SES, they still find the solution expensive although they have bought it.
-Either EEG headset prices should come down to make it possible for all families with dyslexia to use them at home, or the solution should also be available at school.
+The families who participated in our survey have middle SES, but they still find the solution expensive.
+Either EEG headset prices should come down to make it possible for all families with dyslexia to use them at home, or the solution should be available at school (Research Question 5, H1).
 As the dyslexia market is a niche (only 10% of society has dyslexia), EEG headset prices may not possibly be down in the short run.
+The awareness of dyslexia and the possible training methods are not high in society.
+Schools in Turkey stay neutral in dyslexia biomarker detection at school; the burden of getting a diagnosis and rehabilitation is on the shoulders of families and the state.